One-Punch Man: Manga

-One-Punch Man was the 9th best-selling manga of 2016, with over 3.9 million copies sold.
-It was the 8th best-selling manga of 2017, with over 3.2 million copies sold.
-The manga had 2.2 million copies in print by November 2013.
-By July 2017, the manga had 13 million copies in print; by July 2019, this had grown to 20 million copies in print.
-By April 2020, the series has sold over 30 million copies worldwide.
+One-Punch Man was the ninth best-selling manga of 2016, with over 3.9 million copies sold.
+It was the eighth best-selling manga of 2017, with over 3.2 million copies sold.
+The manga had 2.2 million copies in circulation by November 2013.
+By July 2017, the manga had 13 million copies in circulation; by July 2019, this had grown to 20 million copies in circulation.
+By April 2020, the series had sold over 30 million copies worldwide.
+By August 2025, it had over 34 million copies in circulation.

 Once released in the United States, both the first and second volumes debuted on the New York Times Manga Best Sellers list, in first and second place respectively, and remained there for two weeks.
 Volume one dropped to second place for the third week, while volume two fell off the list altogether.
 In July 2019, the first volume of the series had been on the list for 71 weeks.

 Anime

 The first season of the anime received critical acclaim, receiving praise for its uniqueness, animation, humor, characters and fight scenes.
 On review aggregator Rotten Tomatoes, it holds an approval rating of 100% based on 12 reviews, with an average rating of 8.4/10.
-The site's critics consensus reads, "With its state-of-the-art animation, unorthodox hero, and gut-bustlingly funny jabs at the shounen genre, One-Punch Man is simply a knockout."
+The site's critics consensus reads, "With its state-of-the-art animation, unorthodox hero, and gut-bustlingly [sic] funny jabs at the shounen genre, One-Punch Man is simply a knockout."

 The second season received mixed reviews.
 Although the humor, characters, and story were still praised, reviewers unanimously criticized the drop in the quality of the animation following the change of studios.
 The direction, pacing, and fights were also criticized, as was the last episode for feeling like an improper season finale.
 Screen Rant noted that fan reaction to the season was divided, with their response to the new animation being notably negative.
 They criticized the drop of quality in animation as well as the change of director, saying "One-Punch Man was previously crisp, detailed and fluid, but many fans claim that the latest season has felt static, bland and uninspiring.
 This is almost certainly down to a change in director.
 [The series] has gone from the pinnacle of TV anime visuals to looking like just another weekly series."
-However, they believed the season "improves in terms of story, character and world-building", although they mostly attributed this to the original manga its based on rather than the anime series' staff.
+However, they believed the season "improves in terms of story, character and world-building", although they mostly attributed this to the original manga it was based on rather than the anime series' staff.
 They were very critical of the season finale, noting how the anime could have adapted one or two extra manga chapters to offer a more conclusive finale and build excitement towards a third season.